cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022fa/introduction.md

 Please check Ed for any updates to OH times or locations!

-Office hours will start on TBA.
+Office hours will start on 10/03.

-TBA
+Info concerning office hours can be found on Edstem.

 If you are unable to make any of those office hours times, you can ask questions on Ed or get in touch with [Michael](mailto:met236@cornell.edu),